 CAT Quantitative Aptitude (QA)

-The last section, in the sequence of the CAT will is Quantitative Aptitude (QA) section.
+The last section, in the sequence of the CAT will, is the Quantitative Aptitude (QA) section.
 In this section, 34 questions are provided to test the aptitude of the aspirants.
-Out of 34 questions, 25 to 26 questions are concept based, which means that they will test your knowledge on topics such as Algebra, Arithmetic, Geometry, and Number System etc.
+Out of 34 questions, 25 to 26 questions are concept-based, which means that they will test your knowledge on topics such as Algebra, Arithmetic, Geometry, and Number systems etc.

 Make an action plan, and revise your preparation strategy accordingly to fit our performance in the next Mock Test.
 Aim for a score of 240 marks in the CAT exam to score 100 percentile.

-Taking Mock test is like taking a diagnostic test that will help you diagnose obstacles in the path of achieving high percentile.
-Troubleshoot the obstacles and make sure that you appear for a computer based Mock test only as the CAT exam is an online exam.
-If you want to join Mock Test series, go ahead and join it, however, do not forget to practice the CAT previous year papers that are available online.
-They will help you gain understanding about the type of questions that are expected in the exam.So follow these tips in the upcoming 90 days to prepare for the CAT exam.
+Taking a Mock test is like taking a diagnostic test that will help you diagnose obstacles in the path of achieving a high percentile.
+Troubleshoot the obstacles and make sure that you appear for a computer-based Mock test only as the CAT exam is an online exam.
+If you want to join the Mock Test series, go ahead and join it, however, do not forget to practice the CAT previous year papers that are available online.
+They will help you gain an understanding of the type of questions that are expected in the exam.So follow these tips in the upcoming 90 days to prepare for the CAT exam.
 Score a high percentile.
 Get admission in either the IIMs or the top B-schools to give wings to your dreams!